Part numbering systems design for PLM software

-Significant model numbers suggest feature continuity despite non-interchangeable product changes.
-A BMW 325i car built in 2010 is quite different from the version sold 25 years earlier.
-It's nonetheless useful for customers, sales and marketing personnel, distribution channel partners and customer purchasing agents to refer to the "same" general product while engineering makes radical product changes over time.
+Stable product numbers suggest feature continuity despite non-interchangeable product changes.
+A BMW 325i car built in 2010 is quite different from the version sold 25 years earlier, yet long-time customers understand the evolution.
+Customers, sales and marketing personnel, distribution channel partners and customer purchasing agents all refer to the "same" general product while engineering makes radical product changes over time.

-However, the "significance" risk remains much the same: if there are more than a handful of model numbers, or if a product number is displayed on the product or its packaging, errors in intelligent numbering are easy to make and expensive to correct.
+However, the "significance" risk remains much the same: if there are more than a handful of product numbers, or if a product number is displayed on the product or its packaging, errors in the product number are easy to make and expensive to correct.
 An extensive product catalog drives towards non-significant product numbers.

 Where the business rules are fundamentally coupled to the physical part, or nearly so, they'll sometimes be usefully embedded in the part number.
 The leading example is when the physical part is handled differently within the inventory or production management process.
 For example, if you manage a wide variety of part types, say structural steel and electronic components, then these may be managed in different parts of the warehouse.
 It may be convenient to prefix the part number with a "hint" as to how the part is handled.